Women's Basketball Coaching Staff

 Amy Harms began as the top assistant coach for the Concordia University women's basketball team in 2006.

 Harms graduated from Concordia with a bachelor's degree in Secondary Education in 2004 and a master's degree in curriculum and instruction in 2005.
-A former player and graduate coach for the Bulldogs, Harms was an All-GPAC selection and a member of the Bulldog squad that won an NAIA record 33-straight games.
+A former player and graduate assistant coach for the Bulldogs, Harms was an All-GPAC selection and a member of the Bulldog squad that won an NAIA record 33-straight games and program record 36 games in a season.

 She was also an NAIA Scholar-Athlete.
 While a graduate assistant for two years, she served as the junior varsity coach.

 In addition, Harms serves as the director of strength and conditioniong.
-She is also the head tennis coach and a health and human performance instructor at Concordia.
+She is a health and human performance instructor at Concordia.

 Amy and her husband, Nolan, reside in Seward.